gcereceres/ToysAndGames/README.md

 Stock and management web tool for "Toys and Games" store

 # To Run the API
 __NOTE: this Project is built using dotnet core 3.1.
-Make shure to have it installed before launching.__
+Make sure to have it installed before launching.__

 1. Open solution on Visual Studio 2019
 2. Run Web Project